Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the new version of this malware has been upgraded with more dangerous features, allowing it to attack both Facebook Ads Manager accounts and steal credit card data stored in the browser.

-Recommendations for Facebook users
+Recommendation for Facebook users

 7055a6b5a47c73222a6d.jpg

-Cyber security expert Nguyen Hung, co-founder of the Anti-Fraud project (chongluadao.vn).
+Cybersecurity expert Nguyen Hung, co-founder of the Anti-Fraud project (chongluadao.vn).

 Source: https://daidoanket.vn/chuyen-gia-canh-bao-ma-doc-moi-danh-cap-thong-tin-the-tin-dung-tu-tai-khoan-facebook-10295297.html

-Tag: MALICO
+Tag: POISON

 Comment (0)